IrisDinge/Yolov3_DOTA/README.md

 THis project contains a lot of stupid script for handleing with raw data.

 If u have any question, pls no hesitation to contact with me, in English, in Chinese, in German.
-Maybe i cann#t give u answer, maybe inspire each other instead of?
+Maybe i cann't give u answer, maybe inspire each other instead of?